-The annual CPPO Prepaid Symposium is the premier event for the prepaid technology industry, fueling the transformation to digital banking in Canada.
-Attended by leaders in fintech, banking, payments and government, the Symposium is ideal for learning about the $5 billion Canadian prepaid technology industry.
+The annual CPPO Prepaid Symposium is the premier event for the Canadian prepaid industry that is fueling the transformation to a true digital banking and payments ecosystem.
+The well-established thought leadership and networking event is attended by local and global leaders in fintech, banking, payments and government.
+It is the once a year meeting-of-the minds to discuss critical issues for the industry and for new entrants to learn about market opportunities.
 Traditionally held in person, the 2020 and 2021 Symposiums were held in a virtual setting.

 Recap the 2021 CPPO Prepaid Symposium Sessions

 The COVID-19 pandemic has drastically accelerated the move to digital and contactless payment solutions by an estimated 5-10 years.
 This panel of card issuing experts